Born on September 12, 1964

 -I try to avoid something that's literal.

-de publishing is to do something that's an interesting design, but that also has a mass appeal.
+-I think the challenge as a designer in trade publishing is to do something that's an interesting design, but that also has a mass appeal.

 -I like trying to surprise people.